Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: INTRODUCTION

-A common strategy uses electromagnetic radiation, typically in the optical range, to deliver the intense energy burst.
-In such photonic experiments energy is delivered directly to electrons, which then transfer energy to the ions (lattice) as the system relaxes toward a state of local thermal (and thermodynamic) equilibrium (LTE).
-The timescale of equilibration between the ions and electrons is typically in the range of ps to ns\cite{White:2014,Zastrau:2014,Mostovych:1997,Ivanov:2003} such that equilibration can occur roughly coincident with expansion, melting, and vaporization, leading to loss of high-density conditions and sample confinement before LTE is achieved and ionic structures adjust to the equilibrium state.
-This makes it practically challenging to use isochoric heating to study equilibrium warm dense matter, as needed to accurately simulate the true conditions of many high energy density systems in nature and technology.
-Other often-used methods of irradiative volume or bulk energy deposition providing access to similar states of matter include intense proton\cite{Patel:2003,Ping:2015}, heavy ion\cite{Tahir:2017}, and electron\cite{White:2014} beams or other modes of fast electron deposition \cite{Gregori:2005, Ping:2006, Falk:2018}.
-Dynamic compression, the driving of compression waves travelling at near sound velocities ($\sim$1-10 $\mu$m/ns), is a somewhat slower form of volumetric energy delivery, while diffusive (as opposed to ballistic) heat conduction is even slower.
+A common strategy uses electromagnetic radiation, often in the optical or UV range, to deliver the intense energy burst.
+In such photonic experiments energy is delivered directly to electrons, which then transfer energy to the ions (lattice) as the system relaxes toward a state of local thermal equilibrium (LTE), a prerequisite for reaching local thermodynamic equilibrium conditions.
+The timescale of equilibration between the ions and electrons is typically on the order order of ps\cite{White:2014,Zastrau:2014,Mostovych:1997,Ivanov:2003}.
+As electron-ion equilibration occurs roughly coincident with the expansion, melting, and vaporization processes naturally coupled to lattice heating, a loss of high-density conditions and sample confinement can occur before LTE is achieved, leading to study of nonequilibrium matter exclusively.
+The experimental timescale is also controlled by the size of targets, which in high power but low photonic-energy experiments is limited by short radiation absorption lengths, even in dielectrics.
+Such practical challenges of using radiation heating to study equilibrium warm dense matter in the laboratory often complicate the experimental study of equilibrium extreme systems common in nature and technology.
+Other methods of irradiative volumetric energy deposition providing access to similar states of matter have similar limitations, include intense proton\cite{Patel:2003,Ping:2015}, heavy ion\cite{Tahir:2017}, and electron\cite{White:2014} beams.
+Dynamic compression, the driving of compression (i.e. shock or ramp) waves traveling at near sound velocities ($\sim$1-10 $\mu$m/ns) \cite{ng:2005, McWilliams:2010,Fletcher:2014,Kraus:2017, Falk:2018, Eggert:2010}, is a somewhat slower form of volumetric energy delivery, while diffusive\cite{Goncharov:2010, Goncharov:2012, McWilliams:2015, Konopkova:2016} (as opposed to ballistic\cite{Gregori:2005, Ping:2006, Sentoku:2007}) heat conduction is even slower.
+While these latter approaches in principle provide better access to equilibrium states of warm dense matter, they are limited by restriction to adiabatic pathways (dynamic compression) and by the aforementioned challenges of confining very hot matter (diffusion).